Kristiyalno/ReDone/README.md

 3. Hotkeys:

+    **Note:** You can edit the hotkeys inside the script but I'm not gonna help you with that.

    | Action             | Hotkey           |
    | ------------------ | ---------------- |
    | Start/stop recording | Shift + E |
    | Start playback       | Shift + W |
    | Force quit script    | Ctrl + Shift + Q |

-4. When prompted, choose the log file, playback speed, and loop count (or infinite).
+5. When prompted, choose the log file, playback speed, and loop count (or infinite).

 ---